wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 store the prompt as a private variable of a class that serves as a wrapper around the Semantic Kernel code.

-In chapter 6, we'll explore other patterns to efficiently make reusable prompts available to your application.
+In [#s](#enhancing-llms-with-tools), we'll explore other patterns to efficiently make reusable prompts available to your application.

 I've made sure that the code for building a kernel function is available in the [GitHub